All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn how GHK-Cu may support joint health and pain relief.
 Evidence-based guide covering cartilage repair, anti-inflammatory effects, and collagen synthesis for joints.

 Quick Answer: GHK-Cu is a naturally occurring copper peptide with anti-inflammatory, collagen-stimulating, and tissue-remodeling properties that may support joint health.
-Research suggests it can promote cartilage repair, reduce inflammatory markers, and stimulate the production of glycosaminoglycans essential for joint function.
+Research suggests it can promote cartilage repair, reduce inflammatory markers, and stimulate the production of glycosaminoglycans important for joint function.
 Clinical evidence specific to joint pain remains limited .

 What Is GHK-Cu?